Vale18/Unity-QuestVuforia/README.md

 - Clone this project.
 - Make sure you have a [Vuforia License Key](https://developer.vuforia.com/home) (works with the free tier).
-- Go to Assets/StreamingAssets and create a copy of `VuforiaLicenseKey.text.template` and more the suffix `VuforiaLicenseKey.txt`.
+- Go to Assets/Resources/VuforiaConfiguration.asset and add your license key
-- Paste your license key in this new file.
-Now you should have a file named `VuforiaLicenseKey.txt` with the key pasted.

 ## Running Sample Scenes